4neesh/DevBlog/src/posts/002javaObjectNotation.md

 As a result, 2 O(1) + O(n) is reduced to: O(1) + O(n).<br>
 <p>
 With multiple operations within an algorithm, we are able to obtain the Big O of an algorithm by releasing the non-dominant terms.<br>
-Working from the least-efficient classifications of Exponential growth, back to Constant growth, we can identify the category the algorithm belongs as soon as any of its operations satisfies a classification.<br><br>
+Working from the least-efficient classifications of Exponential growth, back to constant growth, we can identify the category the algorithm belongs as soon as any of its operations satisfies a classification.<br><br>
 &#8226; Exponential/Polynomial time: &#10008;<br>
 &#8226; N logarithmic time: &#10008;<br>
 &#8226; Linear time: &#10003;<br>